Our school counsellor is Sarah Hobson.

 How does the service work?

-There are several referral routes for counselling – a student can refer themselves at the weekly Drop in session, or they can be referred by their Raising Achievement Leader or Pastoral Leader.
+There are several referral routes for counselling – a student can refer themselves by talking to their Pastoral Leader, or they can be referred by their Raising Achievement Leader or Pastoral Leader.
 A parent or carer who thinks their child may benefit from counselling can speak to the Pastoral Leader about this.

-The counselling service is always in demand, so sometimes students have to wait some weeks before they are offered an appointment.
-They can always come to the drop in meanwhile.
+The counselling service is always in demand, so sometimes students have to wait quite a long while before they are offered an appointment.
 A list of useful apps, websites and organisations offering support is available by clicking on the My Well Being icon on the VLE home page.

-Every student can access counselling unless their parent has specifically told the Principal Mr J Morgan that they object to this.
+Every student can access counselling unless their parent has specifically told the Principal that they object to this.
 It is up to the young person whether or not they wish to receive counselling.
 They will be given the opportunity to meet the counsellor to help them decide.

-Everything a young person says is kept confidential unless the counsellor is very concerned that they are not safe, in which case she will discuss it with the student and inform the school Child Protection Officer so that the student can get the help they need.
+Everything a young person says is kept confidential unless the counsellor is very concerned that they are not safe, in which case she will discuss it with the student and inform the school Safeguarding Manager so that the student can get the help they need.